yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 === USB Webcam ===

 Check out this page: http://www.nslu2-linux.org/wiki/HowTo/AddUsbWebcam

+Asus [:OpenWrtDocs/Hardware/Asus/WL500GD:WL-500G-Deluxe] has a Webcam support and Motion Detection software in the default firmware.

 If you have a Philips-based cam (Philips and many Logitechs, also others) and a USB port, you can try the following (tested by me on an ASUS WL500GX):
    1. Grab the "Tom" package from here: http://wl500g.info/showpost.php?p=8610&postcount=17 (and be sure to read through some of the posts) and install it, then erase the /lib/modules/2.4.20/pwc.o file